How to customize signature appearance with gradient in Java

 options.setMargin(padding);

-Better approach: If you know your document structure, parse it first to find empty spaces, then position signatures there programmatically.
+Better approach: Parse the document first to find empty spaces, then position signatures there programmatically.

 Issue 4: Performance issues with large documents